GSA/ficam-access/pages/pacs_procure.md

 found on a majority of PIV readers.
 Later, we will discuss this feature.
 ###GSA FIPS 201 Approved Products List (APL)
-To ensure that PACS and LACS products meet FIPS 201 security, usability, and interoperability standards set by ISO-IEC, NIST, ANSI, UL and GSA, GSA established a FIPS 201 evaluation program.
+To ensure that PACS and LACS products meet FIPS 201 security, usability, and interoperability standards set by International Organization for Standardization and International Electrotechnical Commission (ISO-IEC), National Institute of Standards and Technology (NIST), American National Standards Institute (ANSI), Underwriters Laboratories (UL) and General Services Administration (GSA), GSA established a FIPS 201 Evaluation Program (FIPS 201 EP).

 Vendors submit end-to-end PACS solutions consisting of the PACS, a PIV card validation system, and one or more readers to the Evaluation Program test lab managed by the GSA.
 Not only are products tested for compliance with the many standards issued by ISO-IEC, ANSI, UL, and GSA, but they